Board of Trustees

 The President is the senior elected officer of the association.
-He/she is a full-time, salaried officer who serves a one-year term at the national office.
+The President is a full-time, salaried officer who serves a one-year term at the national office.
 As such, the president is responsible for overseeing the Board of Trustees (BOT) and all Association initiatives, working with local chapters and implementing AMSA’s strategic plan.
-He/she presides over all meetings of the BOT and is an ex-officio member on all committees (except the Nominations Committee).
+They preside over all meetings of the BOT and is an ex-officio member on all committees (except the Nominations Committee).
 The President is also responsible for choosing a theme and overseeing AMSA’s Annual Convention.

 The President represents AMSA in all external affairs.
-He/she advises organized medicine on issues related to medical students, supports legislative and educational initiatives, often gives testimony on AMSA’s behalf and works with the media.
-He/she may also initiate projects of priority to the organization.
+They advise organized medicine on issues related to medical students, supports legislative and educational initiatives, often gives testimony on AMSA’s behalf and works with the media.
+The President may also initiate projects of priority to the organization.

 The President’s year is never without work.
 The President should have strong written and oral communication skills, organizational and administrative skills and a complete knowledge of AMSA.
 Other useful qualities are networking abilities, knowledge of health policy and medical education policy, and a willingness to travel.
 Most importantly, this is a full-time job.
 The President must be exceptionally dedicated to working to advance the interests of the Association.

-In addition to the duties of all national officers, the Vice President for Membership (VPM) has several specific responsibilities.
-He/she assists the President of the Association as needed.
-This includes acting as an information resource and a troubleshooter to assist the regional directors in performing their jobs.
+In addition to the duties of all national officers, the VPM-e and Vice President for Membership (VPM) has several specific responsibilities.
+The Vice President-Elect assists the President of the association as needed.
+This includes acting as an information resource and a troubleshooter to assist the membership directors in performing their jobs.
 The VPM may also be asked to assume other duties as directed by the President, the BOT or the House of Delegates.
 This may include, but is not limited to, chairing ad hoc committees and special work groups, acting externally as the official AMSA representative, or sitting on other committees of the association.

 Following Convention, the VPM pursues specific areas of interest to the Association based on his or her workplan.
 The VPM is often called upon to assist in Convention planning.
 During this time, as the Convention approaches, a greater time commitment is required.